Primechain/primechain-api-docs/docs/usecases/temp.md

 3. `signature` - the digital signature
 4. `aes_password` - the AES password
 5. `aes_iv` - the Initialization Vector (IV)
-6. `stream_name` - the name of the data-stream to which the data is published.
+6. `trade_channel_name` - the name of the trade channel to which the data is published.

 Sample output
 ```